tari-project/rfcs/src/RFC-0140_Syncing_and_seeding.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe the syncing, seeding and pruning process.
+This Request for Comment (RFC) describes the syncing and pruning process.

 ## Related Requests for Comment